 7. After a day or two, check each jar's seal by pressing down on the center of its lid.
 If the lid won’t flex, the jar is sealed.
 If it flexes, remove that jar to the fridge and use it within three to four weeks.

-Seasons come and go in the temperate regions of the world with many false starts, but in the Appalachian Mountains, settlers knew spring had arrived when the tiny white flowers of the Sarvis Tree blossomed.
+Seasons come and go in the world's temperate regions with many false starts, but in the Appalachian Mountains, settlers knew spring had arrived when the tiny white flowers of the Sarvis Tree blossomed.
 Read the full story here.

 Sign up to receive a FREE copy of West Virginia Explorer Magazine in your email twice weekly.
 Sign me up!